Draw The Lewis Structure For The Polyatomic Formate Anion

 7. Consider Resonance Structures

 Because the double bond could be located on either oxygen atom, the formate anion has two resonance structures.
-This means that the actual structure is a hybrid of these two, with the negative charge delocalized over both oxygen atoms.
+Basically, the actual structure is a hybrid of these two, with the negative charge delocalized over both oxygen atoms.

 Resonance Structure 1: